Modern YEAR SEVENTEEN (Part 1)

 –Superman Vol. 2 #168

 Late February.
-Superman returns home from a Brainiac-built fake Krypton (as seen in Action Comics #776), but he’s not alone.
-Superman now has a super-powered canine named Krypto the Superdog!
+Superman returns home from a Brainiac-built fake Krypton (as seen in Action Comics #776), brining Krypto the Superdog along with him![2]
 Soon afterward, Batman and Lois Lane covertly infiltrate the White House in an attempt to steal President Luthor’s Kryptonite Ring.
 After successfully getting past tight security, Batman and Lois run right into the middle of someone they least expect to be there: Superman!
 PS.
-Bruce becomes owner of the most famous Metropolis newspaper, The Daily Planet.
+Bruce becomes owner of the most famous Metropolis newspaper, the Daily Planet.

 –Detective Comics #756